Data Dive

 Lewis said his company tracked more than a billion pieces of election mail USPS delivered in the 2022 midterm elections.

 “That means, the ‘Vote for me’’ stuff the candidates mail, and that will be billions and billions of pieces mailed in the next three months,” Lewis said.
 “There are billions of pieces of that, and that’s what’s clogs the system up.
-That may get in the way for some of the ballots, that concerns me.”
+That may get in the way of some of the ballots.
+That concerns me.”

-USPS relies on tried-and-true “extraordinary measures” to expedite the delivery of ballots to election officials.
+USPS relies on tried-and-true “extraordinary measures” to expedite the delivery of ballots to election officials They include extra deliveries and collections, arranging special pickups, expanding hours at processing facilities and bypassing some standard mail processing procedures to fast-track ballots to election officials.

-Lewis said the agency can automatically sort out and fast-track the delivery of ballots because of an intelligent mail barcode that goes on every piece of mail, or every piece of commercial mail.
+Lewis said the agency can automatically sort out and fast-track the delivery of ballots because of an intelligent mail barcode that goes on every piece of commercial mail.

 “That indicates that it’s ballot mail.
-So, the machines can automatically identify ballot mail as it goes through.
-And the point of that is so the Postal Service as the election nears, they can identify where that mail is and pull it out and make sure it gets delivered on time, and they’ve done a very good job of that in the past.
+So the machines can automatically identify ballot mail as it goes through.
+And the point of that is so the Postal Service, as the election nears, they can identify where that mail is and pull it out and make sure it gets delivered on time, and they’ve done a very good job of that in the past,” he said.

 Some states count mail-in ballots after Election Day, as long as the ballot is postmarked before the election.
 However, Georgia has stricter rules and will accept ballots no later than Election Day.

-Day advised Georgia voters voting by mail do drop off their ballot about 10 days in advance of Election Day, “just to be safe.”
+Day advised Georgia voters voting by mail to drop off their ballot about 10 days in advance of Election Day, “just to be safe.”

 Copyright © 2024 Federal News Network.
 All rights reserved.
 This website is not intended for users located within the European Economic Area.